Ears - hearing problems

 Some people who have a sensory-neural hearing loss and are have severe to profound hearing loss can be fitted with a cochlear (cok-lee-ar) implant sometimes called a 'bionic ear'.

 This is a tiny electronic device which is placed into the cochlear with a receiver which is placed just behind their ear under the skin.
 A device that looks like a large hearing aid is attached to it on the outside of the skin.
 This helps them to hear some sounds but does not give them clear hearing.

 Auslan (Australian Sign Language) is the language of the deaf community in Australia.
 Like other sign languages, Auslan's grammar and vocabulary is quite different from English.

 Today there is a growing number of courses teaching Auslan as a second language, such as a language subject offered by some secondary schools and a two-year full-time diploma at TAFE.

 Why does my friend sound odd when she or he talks?

-- People who have limited or no hearing have difficulties in learning to communicate by talking.
+- People with a hearing impairment may have difficulties in learning to communicate by talking.